yandel789/yandel789/README.md

 </div>

-- 🔭  Hello everyone, I am a passionate front-end developer with a strong interest in exploring and learning new technologies.
+- 🔭  Hi, I am a passionate front-end developer with a strong interest in exploring and learning new technologies.
 I am dedicated to transforming creative ideas into intuitive and interactive user experiences, and I enjoy the continuous learning and growth that comes with the process.

 - 🌱 On the technical side, I am proficient in front-end fundamentals such as HTML, CSS, and JavaScript, and I have in-depth understanding and practical experience with modern front-end frameworks like React and Vue.
 I focus on performance optimization, responsive design, and accessibility, committed to building websites and applications that are both aesthetically pleasing and efficient.